Jakobi Meyers Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Season Stats

-- Meyers' stat line this year shows 59 catches for 620 yards and one touchdown.
-He puts up 51.7 receiving yards per game and has been targeted 90 times.
+- Meyers has added 620 yards on 59 grabs and one touchdown.
+He has been targeted 90 times and puts up 51.7 receiving yards per game.

+- So far this season, 23.0% of the 391 passes thrown by his team have gone Meyers' way.

-- With eight targets in the red zone this season, Meyers has been on the receiving end of 14.3% of his team's 56 red zone pass attempts.
+- Meyers (eight red zone targets) has been the recipient of 14.3% of his team's 56 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Bills.